ds-20195/readings/README.md

 ## Week 6

 required: Donald Shoup, *The High Cost of Free Parking*, Chapter 1 - "The Twenty-first Century Parking Problem"

+## Week 7

+required: Elizabeth Hinton, *From the War on Poverty to the War on Crime*, Chapter 8 - "Crime Control as Urban Policy"

+recommended:  Ruth Wilson Gilmore, *Golden Gulag*, Introduction<br>
+**and** Kristian Lum and William Isaac, "To predict and serve"